luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 WordPress' native search function doesn't return the best results in most cases.
 By default WordPress searches all terms through all the posts' titles & contents and orders the results by date.

-= Tired of complex plugins to improve the default WordPress search? = gSearch Plus plugin improves WordPress' default mechanism by searching through custom taxonomies (including category and tags) and custom fields.
-It orders the results by relevance, calculating the search words hits through the title and content of each post.
+= Tired of complex plugins to improve the default WordPress search? = geeSearch Plus plugin improves WordPress' default mechanism by searching through custom taxonomies (including category and tags) and custom fields.
+It orders the results by relevance, calculating the search words hits through the title and content, taxonomies and custom fields of each post.
 This plugin also includes a stopwords mechanism to remove the non-relevant words from the query, thus increasing the relevance of the results.
 Stopwords can be defined manually (using the WP admin) or by using the default files provided with the plugin package.

 = Features =